 Previous Experience – Samara started working with children and young people in 2005.
 She started her career in therapeutic children’s homes and since then has specialised in working with young people with complex needs.
 Samara has been with Barnardo’s since 2012, working predominantly as a manager in Childrens Services but more recently, spent time in the Digital team learning about our digital offer.
 She is a champion of continuous learning & development and mentors both staff and carer experienced young people alongside her main role.

 Interests within BEC – Having been a Digital Community Manager, Samara is particularly looking forward to building up the Community of Practice.
 Bringing experts together to form micro communities to discuss experiences, share best practice and offer peer support.

 Based – Winscombe, Somerset

 Previous Experience – Marie is a trained primary school teacher and an early years specialist and has worked with staff, children and families and communities for over 30 years in a range of roles: Headteacher of a Nursery School and Children’s Centre; Head of School; Tutor for Initial Teacher Training (Early Years Teacher); Senior Early Years Adviser; Achievement Coach; Area SENCO; Early Years Consultant.
-I joined Barnardo’s in 2019 and have worked on a participation project involving parents of children with autism/ADHD and the See Hear Respond Programme.
+Marie joined Barnardo’s in 2019 and has worked on a participation project involving parents of children with autism/ADHD and the See Hear Respond Programme.

 Interests within BEC – Marie has a passion for supporting children and young people who have experienced adversity, their families and the education staff who work with them.